“Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?” ~ George Carlin

 “He who angers you conquers you.” ~ Elizabeth Kenny

-If you tend to be aggressive behind the wheel, place a picture of your spouse, children, pet or close friend on your dash.
-By glancing at this photo it can remind you what matters most and why it is important to remain calm.
+If you tend to be aggressive behind the wheel, place a picture of your spouse, children, pet, or close friend on your dash.
+Glancing at this photo can remind you what matters most and why it is important to remain calm.

 “Whatever is begun in anger ends in shame.” ~ Benjamin Franklin